chytajwar/Education_Management_System/README.md

-This project includes several sub-projects such as a unit converter, calculator, and sections for students and teachers.
+The project brings together diverse functionalities, offering tools for practical tasks like unit conversion and calculations, while also providing dedicated resources and sections to support learning and teaching needs.